gbzarelli/githubers/README.md

 [en]
  Githubers is an application that uses the [GitHub API](https://developer.github.com/v3/) to perform queries and favor users or repositories.

  The idea behind this project is to document and develop in a simple way almost all new JetPack features and other essential dependencies in developing a well-designed application following the steps of Google's own architectural guide.
-Technologies / Resources: JetPack, Navigation, Room, Glide, Coroutines, Retrofit, Data Binding, LiveData, ViewModel, Dagger2, Worker, Gson, etc.

  ------

+  Technologies / Resources:

+   JetPack, Navigation, Room, Glide, Coroutines, Retrofit, Data Binding, LiveData, ViewModel, Dagger2, Worker, Gson, ContentProvider, SearchableView etc.

  Functionalities: